yguitton/training-material/topics/ecology/tutorials/ecoregiolifetraits/tutorial.md

 ## Determine the optimal number of cluster and build ecoregional clusters with ClaraGuess

-## Build a ecoregionalization map with EcoMap

-# Conclusion

 ### What it does ?
 This tool applies the CLARA clustering method to identify environmental clusters based on:
 - BRT model predictions (a collection of tabular files),